cckc18/test_repo/README.md

 -data_input folder contains input files from which one can modify the input

---COLUMN_NAMES: rename feature names in output files
+a) COLUMN_NAMES: rename feature names in output files

---FACTORS_EXCLUDED: exclude features in all output files
+b) FACTORS_EXCLUDED: exclude features in all output files

---FACTORS FOR MODEL: edit features to be included as the model input
+c) FACTORS FOR MODEL: edit features to be included as the model input